dlstreamer/pipeline-server/docs/changing_object_detection_models.md

 | [Rebuild Microservice](#step-6-rebuild-microservice-with-new-model-and-pipeline)
 | [Further Reading](#further-reading)

-Video Analytics Serving pipeline definitions are designed to make pipeline customization and model selection easy.
+Intel(R) DL Streamer Pipeline Server pipeline definitions are designed to make pipeline customization and model selection easy.
 This tutorial provides step by step instructions for changing the object detection reference pipeline to use a different object detection model.